monterrubio12/SCAV_AlexComas_AlvaroMonterrubio/README.md

         }
 ```

-Then, by using IF clauses, depending on the type asqued by the user, we will execute different subprocess to have an optimized algorithm.
+Then, by using IF clauses, depending on the type asked by the user, we will execute different subprocess to have an optimized algorithm.
-Most of the comands used are from FFMPEG page.
+Most of the comands used are from FFMPEG website.
 With the VP9 one, we tried to do the 2 steps algorithm, but we obtained some errors and due to the lack of time, we decided to use the simpliest way to encode to VP9.

 ```python
 #En función de la petición, decidimos que proceso ejecutamos con condiciones if